-It is disease where the cushions between the vertebrae come in contact with the spinal cord causing multitude of symptoms.
-The issue can start with pain at the back of the dog due to irritation in the spinal cord.
-If the nerves in the spinal cord gets compressed, it can cause severe pain, weakness and even paralysis.
-Small dog breeds that are highly prone to this disease are Pomeranian, Dachshund, Boston Terriers, French Bulldogs, Pekingese, and Lhasa Apsos.
+It is a disease where the cushions between the vertebrae come in contact with the spinal cord causing a multitude of symptoms.
+The issue can start with pain in the back of the dog due to irritation in the spinal cord.
+If the nerves in the spinal cord get compressed, it can cause severe pain, weakness, and even paralysis.

 - Pain and weakness in the rear legs

 - Neck pain and stiffness

 - Paralysis in one or more limbs

 - Pain in the back or neck, typically causing refusal to walk or look around